-Individual Finance v Business Finance
+Individual Finance v/s Business Finance

 If you’ve been controlling your own personal finances for years, how tough can it be to transforming to managing your business’s finances?
 Finance is finance, right?